Updated on 23/08/2023 by Tim_OVO

 We can't contact the industry to say we want the EAC amended, so all we can do is ensure the readings are correct on an account.
 If you’re not sure about how we’ve calculated your Direct Debit, the best thing to do is ensure we have accurate meter readings, and book a smart meter exchange.

-What is the average EAC in the UK?
+What is the typical annual usage in the UK?

 Has this raised any more annual usage questions?
 Comment below as we’re always happy to help de-mystify things!